310mc/https-310mc.github.io-tl/source/_posts/management_story/madara.md

 {% endnote %}

 {% bubble Madara %}
 Ohhh?
 Mitsuru-saaaan!
 What’s up, hm?
-Do you need to go to the staff Office?
+Do you need to go to the staff office?

 Aaalrighty then!
 Mama’s coming with you!
 It’ll be like a parent-teacher conference, and this way, you won’t have to feel nervous going in alone! ☆
 {% endbubble %}